OpenINF/openinf.github.io/collections/_drafts/agent-forwarding.md

   - https://dev.gnupg.org/T3883 # Win32-OpenSSH support for gpg-agent's ssh-agent
 ---

-An additional setup procedure may be necessary to sign any potential Git commits or tags.
+Additional setup procedures may be necessary for the chosen few who hold core OpenINF membership to sign any potential Git commits or tags.
 This guide will be especially relevant for those developing inside the container provided as there will likely be snafus to overcome before connecting to the devcontainer.

 ## 1.1    Connecting to GitHub with SSH